DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for QTS in England

-From 1 February 2023, qualified teachers from Ukraine who meet the criteria will be able to [apply to the Teaching Regulation Agency for QTS](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) without paying a fee to a training provider.
-[Learn more about the way QTS will be awarded to teachers from overseas](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).
+From 1 February 2023, qualified teachers from Ukraine who [meet the criteria for QTS](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers) will be able to [apply to the Teaching Regulation Agency for QTS](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) without paying a fee to a training provider.

 ### Salaries and benefits